Low Overhead Quantum Bus with Coupling beyond the Nearest Neighbor via Mediated Effective Capacitance: Implementation in Superconducting Circuits

 Finally, we consider variation in the critical currents and capacitances of the circuit.
 With modern techniques these variances can be reduced to about 1-3\% \cite{Osman2021}.
 We numerically calculate the effective Hamiltonian for the same implementation as above with all parameters normally varying with a standard deviation of 2\%.
 The results for the nearest-neighbor coupling are shown in \cref{fig:variance}.
 Surprisingly, we observe that the effective coupling tends to be stronger than it is for the design with precise parameters.

-The increased inter-qubit coupling comes from an increase in the effective data-auxiliary capacitance (and so coupling), $\C_{\rm qa},\C_{\rm qb}$.
+The increased inter-qubit coupling comes from an increase in the effective logical-auxiliary capacitance (and so coupling), $\C_{\rm qa}$, $\C_{\rm qb}$.
 These in turn are mediated via the discarded ``+'' degrees of freedom of these auxiliary arrays.
 The scheme as designed and shown in \cref{fig:sketchcirc} uses symmetric coupling to avoid these terms, but the variation in capacitance values breaks this symmetry.

-The same effect also increases the coupling in the strongly detuned regime, which we use to decouple the data qubits from each other when idling.
+The same effect also increases the coupling in the strongly detuned regime, which we use to decouple the logical qubits from each other when idling.
 This can be seen in the middle panel of \cref{fig:variance}.
-However, we find that there is still a range where these effective couplings can be reduced to $\abs{J^{\rm eff}}/2\pi \ll 1\unit{MHz}$, so that by slightly detuning the data qubits from each we can keep them decoupled.
+However, we find that there is still a range where these effective couplings can be reduced to $\abs{J^{\rm eff}}/2\pi \ll 1\unit{MHz}$, so that by slightly detuning the logical qubits from each other we can keep them decoupled.